 Have shipment delivered or picked up in time to make the scheduled sailing.
 Avoid waiting for the last minute.
 The earlier goods are received it stands to reason that the earlier they will be processed to be shipped.

-- Make your Purchases in the weeks and months before you are ready to ship.
+Make your Purchases in the weeks and months before you are ready to ship.
 It is always a good idea to choose a target arrival date (at destination) and from there choose the shipping date.
+By keeping in mind these simple suggestions you will give yourself and your family ample time to get the items shipped.

 • shipping/airline documents are obtained from the shipping/airline agent abroad;

-• you know the freight agent or shipping company in Jamaica who is responsible for handling your goods when they arrive.
+• you know the freight agent in Jamaica who is responsible for handling your goods when they arrive.

 Be sure to take the Bill Of Lading , Airway Bill so as to clear your goods through customs